Rebirth of Mothra

 Rebirth of Mothra (モスラ, Mosura) is a 1996 Japanese kaiju film directed by Okihiro Yoneda, with special effects by Kōichi Kawakita.
 Produced and distributed by Toho Co., Ltd, the film serves as a reboot for the fictional giant monster character Mothra, and is the first installment in the Rebirth of Mothra trilogy.
 It was the final kaiju film produced under the supervision of Tomoyuki Tanaka, who produced such films as the original Mothra, which was released in 1961, as well as every film in the Godzilla franchise up to this point.
 He died of a stroke several months after the film's release.

 Rebirth of Mothra stars Sayaka Yamaguchi, Megumi Kobayashi, Aki Hano, and Kazuki Futami.
 It was released theatrically in Japan on December 14, 1996.
+In "Rebirth of Mothra" the offspring of Mothra, referred to in song as "Mothra Leo," is the first major male Mothra in the franchise.
 It was followed in 1997 by Rebirth of Mothra II.